How to End the Food and Depression Cycle

 Becoming Empowered

 As a therapist, obviously I advocate counseling to help you learn ways to change thoughts and behaviors that affect your emotional well-being.
-But food is an important part of the recovery from depression and anxiety that we too often overlook.
+But food is an important part of the recovery from depression and anxiety that is too often overlooked.
 I can help you take the first steps in changing your diet and refer you to a nutritionist if you need more comprehensive support.